Roman number d. How do Roman numerals work?

 no more than three times in a row no more than 3999 source not specified 2369 days

-Tissot watches with the traditional spelling "IIII"
+Tissot watch with the traditional “IIII” spelling

-It was only in the 19th century that the number “four” was written universally as “IV”, before that the record “IIII” was most often used.
-However, the entry "IV" can be found already in the documents of the "Forme of Cury" manuscript dating back to 1390.
-Watch dials have traditionally used "IIII" instead of "IV" in most cases, mainly for aesthetic reasons: this spelling provides visual symmetry with the numbers "VIII" on the opposite side, and the reversed "IV" is more difficult to read than "IIII".
+It was only in the 19th century that the number “four” was written down as “IV”; before that, the number “IIII” was most often used.
+However, the entry “IV” can already be found in the documents of the Forme of Cury manuscript dating back to 1390.
+Watch dials have traditionally used "IIII" instead of "IV" in most cases, mainly for aesthetic reasons: this spelling provides visual symmetry with the "VIII" numerals on the opposite side, and an inverted "IV" is more difficult to read than "IIII".
 There is also a version that IV was not written on the dial because IV is the first letters of the name of the god Jupiter (IVPITER).

 The smaller number can be written to the left of the larger one, then it should be subtracted from the larger one.
-In this case, only numbers denoting 1 or powers of 10 can be subtracted, and only the nearest two numbers in the number series to the subtracted (that is, the subtracted, multiplied by 5 or 10) can act as a minuend.
+In this case, only numbers denoting 1 or powers of 10 can be subtracted, and only the two digits closest in the number series to the subtrahend (that is, the subtrahend multiplied by 5 or 10) can be used as a minuend.
 Repetitions of a smaller number are not allowed.
-Thus, there is only six options using the "rule of subtraction":
+Thus there is only six options using the “subtraction rule”:

 • IV = 4